 Our organization, as the oldest Greek Women’s Society of South Australia (est.1937) was proud to be able to pay its respects by laying a wreath representing the Greek women’s role and connection with the ANZACs both in Greece and Australia.
 The Society was represented by the Vice President, Mrs. Helen Bogias (pictured below)

 At the close of the ceremony the attendees were invited to the Hilton RSL hall.

-On the 27th of February which was “ Clean Monday” or Kathari Deftera approximately members and friends of the Greek Women’s Organization gathered on the foreshore of Glenelg in front of the Stamford Hotel for a picnic, fun and games.
+On the 11th of Monday which was “ Clean Monday” or Kathari Deftera approximately members and friends of the Greek Women’s Organization gathered on the foreshore of Glenelg in front of the Stamford Hotel for a picnic, fun and games,